thomassimmer/Flutter-Actix-App/README.md

 ## Demo Video

-Click on it to watch, it's a youtube link.
+You can click on it to watch, it's a youtube link.

 <div style="text-align: center;">
     <a href="https://youtu.be/ZCqYWs-lrRM" target="_blank">